Multimodel-signal-lab/CCAC_MAPS/README.md

 ## Features Description

-The current release focuses on pretrained audio and video representations plus a lightweight video descriptor.
+We focuses on pretrained audio and video representations plus a lightweight video descriptor.
 All SSL features use mean and standard deviation pooling, so the pooled vector dimension is twice the encoder embedding dimension.

 ### Audio Features